 McCullough didn’t set out to become one of America’s greatest popular historians.
 After graduating from Yale University with a degree in English literature, he moved to New York to take a job at Sports Illustrated.
 But a chance encounter with photographs from the devastating Johnstown Flood set him in search of more information about the disaster, and he quickly realized that he’d found his calling.

-From the construction of the Panama Canal, to Harry Truman’s unlikely journey from bankrupt haberdasher to the most powerful executive in the world, to the pivotal military campaigns that turned the tide of the American Revolution in 1776, McCullough specializes in telling the dramatic stories of ordinary people in extraordinary times.
-In anticipation of his upcoming 13th book, The Pioneers, a surefire blockbuster about the settling of the Northwest Territory in the 18th century, we’re breaking down the six essential David McCullough books that everyone—whether you’re a dedicated student of history or simply a lover of great storytelling—needs to read.
+From the construction of the Panama Canal, to Harry Truman’s unlikely journey from bankrupt haberdasher to the most powerful executive in the world, to the pivotal military campaigns that turned the tide of the American Revolution in 1776, McCullough specialized in telling the dramatic stories of ordinary people in extraordinary times.
+In honor of the remarkable legacy that he leaves behind, we’re breaking down the six essential David McCullough books that everyone—whether you’re a dedicated student of history or simply a lover of great storytelling—needs to read.

 The Johnstown Flood

 After seeing images of the Johnstown Flood in the Library of Congress, Pittsburgh native McCullough wanted to know more about the disaster that killed more than 2,000 Pennsylvanians.
 He was disappointed in the two available books on the subject—so he wrote his own.